 As outlined in the university’s Charter, ASU assumes “fundamental responsibility for the economic, social, cultural and overall health of the communities it serves.”
 The College is an integral part of that purpose.

-Members of The College community are leading several initiatives and programs that support diversity, equity, inclusion and belonging at a local and global scale.
+Members of The College community are leading several initiatives and programs that drive local, national and global solutions to real-world problems.

 Awards and funding